NREL/EnergyPlus/design/FY2016/NFP-HybridVentilationEnhancement.md

 If the actual zone air humidity ratio is above the humidity ratio setpoint and the controlled zone needs dehumidification as the second scenario, then the initial decision is overridden and natural ventilation is not allowed.
 This is intended to avoid humidifying a space, which could result in additional dehumidification load.

 **<span style="color:red;">
-\subsubsection{Operative Temperature control}\label{operative-temperature-control}</span>**
+\subsubsection{Operative Temperature Control with 80% Acceptability Limits}\label{operative-temperature-control-with-80-acceptability-limits}</span>**

 **<span style="color:red;">
 This control mode checks whether the zone air operative temperature is between the lower and upper 80% acceptability limits or not.
+If the zone air operative temperature is between the lower and upper limits, then natural ventilation is allowed, else natural ventilation is not allowed.
+</span>**

+**<span style="color:red;">
+\subsubsection{Operative Temperature Control with 90% Acceptability Limits}\label{operative-temperature-control-with-90-acceptability-limits}</span>**

+**<span style="color:red;">
-If the zone air operative temperatureis between the lower and upper limits, then natural ventilation is allowed, else natural ventilation is not allowed.
+This control mode checks whether the zone air operative temperature is between the lower and upper 90% acceptability limits or not.
+If the zone air operative temperature is between the lower and upper limits, then natural ventilation is allowed, else natural ventilation is not allowed.
 </span>**

 **<span style="color:red;">